CS50: Week 4 - Memory

 - The

-Language has a built-in function to copy strings calledstrcpy
+CLanguage has a built-in function to copy strings calledstrcpy.
+It can be implemented as follows:

 #include <cs50.h>